MinchinWeb/minchin.ca/content/pages/20projects.md

 <div class="real-list" markdown=1>
 -   **[Minchin.ca](http://www.Minchin.ca/index.html) -- Bootstrap Edition** --
-    2014 -- in the 7 years since I originally designed the site, one of the biggest changes is that so much of the web in now accessed through smart phones.
+    2014-present -- in the 7 years since I originally designed the site, one of the
+	biggest changes is that so much of the web in now accessed through smart phones.
 So this redesign was in large part abour making the site look good on my phone.
+The theme has now been repackaged as [Seafoam](https://github.com/minchinweb/seafoam), a standalone theme for
+    Pelican, a static site generator written in Python and what is used to generate this site.
 -   **[Metro Financial Planning]({filename}../projects/design/www.metrofinancialplanning.com/index.html)** --
     2011-12 -- A professional project.
 This is a wordpress driven site for a local financial planner.
 I set up the site and maintain it,